Last updated on December 14th, 2018

 For this reason, understanding the differences between the different trademark classes is an important first step in protecting your brand.

-In this article, we’ll go over class 36 trademark services.
-This category includes trademarks connected to a wide variety of insurance and financial services.
+In this article, we’ll go over Trademark Class 36, which includes trademarks connected to a wide variety of insurance and financial services.
 We’ll also talk about the importance of maintaining your trademark once you’ve received it.

 How can a Class 36 Trademark Protect my Intellectual Property?